15/11/2018 0 Comments

 The government is in the process of instituting new laws to protect drivers when marijuana becomes legal.
 These laws will allow police to administer saliva tests (currently in development) to determine how much THC is in a driver’s system.
 Depending on their THC levels, the driver may face steep fines or even prison time.
 If you use marijuana in moderation and don’t drive while high, your THC levels won’t be high enough to result in a charge.

-Consult our Car Accident lawyers if you’re involved in a marijuana-related Owen-Sound accident
+Consult our Car Accident lawyers if You’re Involved in a Marijuana-Related Accident

 As personal injury lawyers who often assist car accident victims, the team at Tamming Law want to make sure Canadian drivers stay safe as the new marijuana laws come into effect.
 If you find yourself in need of legal services from a lawyer in the Owen Sound, Port Elgin or Collingwood areas, contact us to make an appointment right away.